Summer Camp

 • exploring the natural world through bug hunts and food tasting parties

-The beauty of this program is that literacy is embedded in hands-on garden science and connected to arts, cooking, and other enrichment activities.
-Children boost essential reading and writing skills, but it just feels like a fun, messy, and memorable summer camp experience!
+Children boost essential reading and writing skills, but it feels like a fun, messy, and memorable summer camp experience!

 Field journal example with word sums and the beginning of a matrix for the base <play>, with an illustrated word web on the right.